mollieh/mollieh.github.io/mollieaholmberg/cv.md

   * Led workshop and compiled insights from attendees
   * For more information, see [this report](https://www.greencollege.ubc.ca/sites/greencollege.ubc.ca/files/HopeWkspReport2018.pdf) drafted by myself and the other organizers

-*University of Washington*
-* **Undergraduate Research Leader**, University of Washington Undergraduate Research Program, September 2013-March 2014, including activities such as:
-  * Spoke on panels about undergraduate research for other undergraduates and high school students
-  * Mentored other students at abstract-writing workshops
-  * Advocated for increased federal support for undergraduate research in Washington, D.C.
-* **GlobeMed at the University of Washington**, September 2011-March 2014, including activities such as:
-  * Organized, advertised, and implemented fundraisers for GlobeMed’s grassroots partner in Cambodia
-  * Educated peers about issues in social justice and health equity through outreach events
-  * Collaborated with student groups across campus and at other universities to organize and host events
-  * Participated in the 2012 and 2013 GlobeMed National Summits in Evanston, Illinois where students from over 50 universities met to discuss strategies for harnessing international partnership and youth engagement towards global health equity
-* **Burke Museum Student Advisory Board**, Burke Museum of Natural and Cultural History, November 2010-March 2014, including activities such as:
-  * Founding member
-  * Organized, advertised, and implemented free events for students at the museum
-  * Educated peers about collections in the museum and purposes of the museum at the university
-  * Advised museum staff on student outreach and marketing strategies
-  * Collaborated with student groups across campus and at other universities

 ### Scholarly & Professional Memberships
 * Green College Resident Member